-The Mensa (university cafeteria) offers inexpensive and substantial meals throughout the week except on Sundays.
-To pay for the meals, you can use the debit UniCard or the MensaCard available at the Studierendenwerk for a moderate deposit.
+The Mensa (university cafeteria) located on campus offers inexpensive and substantial meals throughout the week except on Sundays.
+To pay for the meals, you can use the UniCard.
 You can choose between Schneller Teller (a dish that can be served on a single plate or in a bowl, e.g., Ravioli), Tagesgericht (consisting of one main component and 2 - 3 sides), Menü (main course with soup and dessert), Salattablett (a large plate you can fill yourself at the salad bar), snacks, and French fries.
 A (small) food-court style section has been added recently.
 It boasts, among others, a serving station where food is freshly prepared in a wok and an organic food line.
 Visit the Studierendenwerk homepage at www.swfr.de and click on the link "Essen & Trinken."